(Last updated: October 26, 2016; last reviewed: October 26, 2016)

 Infants Born to Mothers Who Received Antepartum/Intrapartum Antiretroviral Drugs with Effective Viral Suppression

 The risk of HIV acquisition is small in infants born to women who received standard ARV treatment regimens during pregnancy and labor and had undetectable viral loads at delivery.
 A 4-week infant zidovudine regimen is recommended in full-term infants when a mother has received standard ART during pregnancy with sustained viral suppression.
 In infants born to women with effective viral suppression, combining zidovudine with additional ARV drugs to reduce transmission risk is not recommended because the risk of transmission is low and any potential benefit would be very limited.

 Infants Born to Mothers with Unknown HIV Infection Status

 A positive initial test result in mothers or infants should be presumed to indicate maternal HIV infection until standard supplemental testing clarifies maternal status.
-A positive HIV antibody test in an infant indicates maternal but not necessarily infant HIV infection; diagnosis of HIV infection in infants younger than age 18 months requires virologic testing using a viral nucleic amplification test (NAT; includes DNA and RNA PCR and related assays).
-Initial positive HIV antibody tests can be confirmed using a recommended HIV-1/2 diagnostic testing algorithm.23 Supplemental tests should be performed on mothers (or their infants) as soon as possible after the initial positive test.
-If the supplemental test results on a mother (or infant) are negative, ARV prophylaxis can be discontinued.
+A positive HIV antibody test in an infant indicates maternal but not necessarily infant HIV infection; diagnosis of HIV infection in infants younger than age 18 months requires virologic testing using a viral NAT (includes DNA and RNA PCR and related assays).
+Initial positive HIV antibody tests in the mother can be confirmed using a recommended HIV-1/2 diagnostic testing algorithm.31 Supplemental tests should be performed on mothers (or their infants) as soon as possible after the initial positive test.
+If the test results on a mother (or infant) are negative, ARV prophylaxis can be discontinued.
 If the supplemental test results in the mother are positive or if the mother is unavailable or declines testing, an HIV NAT should be obtained urgently from the newborn to determine the infant’s HIV infection status.
-If the HIV NAT is positive, ARV prophylaxis should be promptly discontinued and the infant should receive treatment for HIV infection with standard cART according to the Pediatric Antiretroviral Guidelines.
+If the HIV NAT is positive, ARV prophylaxis should be promptly discontinued and the infant should receive treatment for HIV infection with standard ART according to the Pediatric Antiretroviral Guidelines.
 Clinicians should be aware of their state laws, as there is variability in the testing allowed without parental consent.